-Range (excluding GST) Requirements \$0 \$499 A legitimate advertised price (online or otherwise) is acceptable, provided evidence, including a screenshot of the price is attached to the requisition / purchase order. \$500 - \$9,999 At least one (1) written quote must be obtained. \$10,000 - \$49,999 Seek at least three (3) written quotations from genuine and suitable suppliers.
-If purchasing from a WALGA PSA, CUA or other tender exempt arrangement, a minimum of one (1) written quotation is to be obtained.
-The purchasing decision is to be based upon assessment of the suppliers response to: • a brief outline of the specified requirement for the goods; services or works required; and • Value for Money criteria, not necessarily the lowest price.
-The purchasing decision is to be evidenced using the Brief Recommendation Report Template retained in accordance with the Shire's Record Keeping Plan. \$50,000 - \$249,999 Seek at least three (3) written quotes from genuine and suitable suppliers by formal invitation, by way of a Formal Request for Quotation Process.
+Range (excluding GST) Requirements \$0 - \$499 A legitimate advertised price (online or otherwise) is acceptable, provided evidence, including a screenshot of the price is attached to the requisition / purchase order. \$500 - \$9,999 At least one (1) written quote must be obtained. \$10,000 - \$49,999 Seek at least three (3) written quotations from genuine and suitable suppliers.
+If purchasing from a WALGA Preferred Supplier Panel, CUA or other tender exempt arrangement, a minimum of one (1) written quotation is to be obtained.
+Purchases from a Shire Prequalified Supplier Panel are to be made in accordance with the conditions of the Panel.
+The purchasing decision is to be based upon assessment of the suppliers response to: a brief outline of the specified requirement for the goods; services or works required; and Value for Money criteria, not necessarily the lowest price.
+The purchasing decision is to be evidenced using the Brief Recommendation Report Template retained in accordance with the Shire's Record Keeping Plan. \$50,000 - \$249,999 Seek at least three (3) written quotes from genuine and suitable suppliers by formal invitation, by way of a Formal Request for Quotation Process .
 The Request for Quotation must include a detailed Scope of Works/Specification of Goods and Services required.
-The procurement decision is to be based on pre determined evaluation criteria that assess all best value for money considerations in accordance with the definition stated within this Policy.
-The procurement decision is to be evidenced using the Recommendation Report template retained in accordance with the Shire's Record Keeping Plan.
-A copy of the signed last page of
+The procurement decision is to be based on pre-determined evaluation criteria that assess all best value for money considerations in accordance with the definition stated within this Policy.
+The procurement decision is to be evidenced using the Recommendation Report template retained in accordance with the

-Recommendation Report (endorsement by an authorised officer to Award the RFQ to the recommended respondent) must be attached to the Requisition/Purchase Order by the officer raising the Requisition.
+Shire's Record Keeping Plan.
+A copy of the signed last page of Recommendation Report (endorsement by an authorised officer to Award the RFQ to the recommended respondent) must be attached to the Requisition/Purchase Order by the officer raising the Requisition.